splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Use Splunk experts for support
 ============================================================

 Work closely with your Splunk Sales Engineer or Splunk Customer Success Manager throughout your onboarding process.
 They can help you fine tune your Splunk Observability Cloud journey and provide best practices, training, and workshop advice.

 .. _get-trained:

-Setup training plan for internal users
+Setup training plans for users
 ===============================================

 Splunk has training available to help you with your onboarding journey and best practices.
-For a list of free and paid courses, see :new-page:`https://www.splunk.com/en_us/training/free-courses/overview.html#observability`.
+For a list of free Splunk Observability Cloud courses, see :new-page:`Free training<https://www.splunk.com/en_us/training/free-courses/overview.html#observability>`.

 If building a center of excellence is required by your organization, the following certification path is available for :new-page:`Splunk O11y Cloud Certified Metrics Users <https://www.splunk.com/en_us/training/course-catalog.html?filters=filterGroup2SplunkO11yCloudCertifiedMetricsUser>`.